 In this DIY recycled craft tutorial, we will show you how to make a cute Pokemon Bulbasaur Planter out of Plastic Bottle.
 Let’s make this beautiful home decor element from your household waste.
 You may engage your kids to inspire them to recycle.

-Summer is hear with all the fun colors, juicy fruits and craft ideas!
+Summer is here with all the fun colors, juicy fruits, and craft ideas!
 So I’m starting my summer craft with these recycled Bulbasaur planters.
-I have tons of plastic cola bottles trashed in my store room (I LOVE coka-cola!) and was waiting for a super fun idea to hit.
+I have tons of plastic cola bottles trashed in my storeroom (I LOVE coca-cola!) and was waiting for a super fun idea to hit.
 I’ve seen recycled plastic bottle planters everywhere!
 Though it’s nothing new but recycling plastic bottles for plants seemed like a win-win crafty idea.
-I get to recycle leftover materials and also get to plant something in it.
+I get to recycle leftover materials and also get to plant something in them.

 Besides, this craft project can inspire kids to recycle.
 I mean, who wouldn’t love to have a Pokemon planter!
 I’ve already made a list of all grass Pokemon characters.
 I’ll be recycling one bottle into a Pokemon character at a time!

 How to Make a Pokemon Bulbasaur Planter out of Plastic Bottle

 - X-acto knife

 So, what are you waiting for!
 Grab some left over cola plastic bottles and get crafty!

 First of all, collect a plastic cola bottle; wash, clean and dry it before getting started with the craft project.
 I used a 500 ML coka-cola bottle.
 Next, determine the height for the Bulbasaur planter.
 Use a marker to trace the ears and the top end of the head for the Bulbasaur on the plastic bottle, at the determined height.